kathyboilek/Word-Guess-Game/README.md

     else proceed with game
  If true
     Alert the user
-    Add one point to win
+    Increment by 1 after each iteration
-    Check to see:
+    Continue running while win is still less than 11 Check to see:
         Number of guesses remaining
         Letters already guessed
  If false
     Alert the user
-    Add one point to loss
+    Increment by 1 after each iteration
-    Check to see:
+    Continue running while loss is still less than 11 Check to see:
         Number of guesses remaining
         Letters already guessed
- If the win is equal to the length of the word, tell the user they won If the loss is greater than the number of underscores, tell the user they lost
+ If the win is equal to the length of the word,
+    Tell the user they won
+ If the loss is greater than the number of underscores,
+    Tell the user they lost
  Loop to next randomly selected word